-Schools in the lowest 5% of schools, based on the A-F Accountability System, are identified as Comprehensive Support and Improvement (CSI) Schools (will be identified in 2017-18).
+Schools in the lowest 5% of schools are identified as Comprehensive Support and Improvement (CSI) Schools (identified in 2017-18).
 CSI schools are supported by the Support and Innovation Unit.
-Targeted Support and Improvement (TSI) Schools are identified based on low achievement or achievement gaps between subgroups (will be identified in 2018-19).
+Targeted Support and Improvement (TSI) Schools are identified based on low subgroup achievement (identified in 2018-19).
+SIG schools are schools that have approved SIG grant awards for Cohort 3 (identified in 2014) and Cohort 4 (identified in 2016).